Cardinality-constrained Distributionally Robust Portfolio Optimization: Numerical experiments

 \subsubsection{Experimental design}

-\Cref{tab:datalist} lists the datasets used in our experiments, where $N$ is the number of assets.
-From the data library on the website of Kenneth R.\ French~\cite{Kenneth}, we downloaded two historical datasets (i.e., \texttt{ind49} and \texttt{sbm100}) of US stock returns.
-We used monthly data from January 2010 to December 2019 to calculate the sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$ of asset returns~\eqref{eq:sample_mean_cov}.
-From the OR-Library~\cite{Beasley1990,Chang2000}, we downloaded two datasets (i.e., \texttt{port2} and \texttt{port5}) of the sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$, which were respectively multiplied by 100 and 10,000 to be consistent with the other datasets.
-From the Kaggle datasets~\cite{Kaggle}, we downloaded a historical dataset (i.e., \texttt{s\&p500}) of US stock returns.
-To compute the sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$, we used daily data from February 8th, 2013 to February 7th, 2018, in which 32 companies including missing values were omitted from the S\&P500 index.
+We used the five datasets: \texttt{ind49}, \texttt{port2}, \texttt{sbm100}, \texttt{port5}, and \texttt{s\&p500}, where the \texttt{nikkei225} dataset was omitted because its problem instances were solved by all methods in a very short time.
+For the \texttt{ind49} and \texttt{sbm100} datasets, we used monthly data from January 2010 to December 2019 to calculate the sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$ of asset returns~\eqref{eq:sample_mean_cov}.
+For the \texttt{port2} and \texttt{port5} datasets, we multiplied the sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$ by 100 and 10,000, respectively, to be consistent with the other datasets.
+For the \texttt{s\&p500} dataset, we calculated the sample estimates $\hat{\bm \mu}$ and $\hat{\bm \Sigma}$ from daily data from February 8th, 2013 to February 7th, 2018.

-As the utility function~\eqref{eq:utility_func}, we used a piecewise-linear approximation of the normalized exponential utility function~\cite{Ingersoll1987}:
+As the utility function~\eqref{eq:utility_func}, we used a piecewise-linear approximation of the normalized exponential utility function~\citep{Ingersoll1987}: